Why I Created Cadent

 • Then you have the "content libraries."
 These apps often provide hundreds of workouts and enormous exercise libraries.
 It can be a paradox of choice, and most people don’t know what to choose.

 • Finally, there are an increasing number of “AI powered” training apps.
 I’ve used quite a few of these as well.
 I could go too deep here, but I’ll save it for a later post.
 I don’t find any of them to be very good.
-The “AI coach” generally feels superficial, and the progression of a training plan lacks coherence and visibility.
+The “AI coach” generally feels superficial, and the progression of a training plan lacks coherence and transparency.
 How can you tell the difference between a workout that is arbitrarily different to the previous one, versus one that is part of a personalised progression that has a clear path forwards?
 I didn’t find an app that did this well.

-So the concept for Cadent became clear – a product that aimed to provide truly personalised strength coaching for what I started to refer to as “everyday athletes”.
+So the concept for Cadent became clear – a product that aimed to provide truly personalised, intelligent strength coaching for what I started to refer to as “everyday athletes”.
 People who value their health, they want to train effectively and see results without needing to wade through endless onboarding flows and choose from hundreds of workouts.
 They want to feel like an everyday athlete.
 Too many people say the gym is boring.
 I believe this is because most people are fundamentally aimless in the gym.
 Going to the gym should feel purposeful and rewarding, motivation should be intrinsic – “I want to go to the gym because…” rather than the more standard “I should go to the gym because I am paying for it and haven’t been for two weeks…”.
 Intrinsic motivation is built from three pillars, Self Determination Theory [3] :

 • Autonomy: This is the need to feel a sense of ownership, volition, and choice in one's behavior, rather than feeling compelled or controlled by external factors.